 Neonatal Medical Director, Wenatchee Valley Hospital

 Neonatal Medical Director, St. Joseph Bellingham Medical Center

-Clinical Interests: Interdisciplinary, family‐focused neonatal intensive care and investigation of targeting newborn respiratory support
+Clinical Interests: Interdisciplinary, family‐focused neonatal intensive care and appropriately targeting respiratory support.

 2019‐2024 Mobile WACh NEO: Mobile Solutions for Neonatal Health and Maternal Support.
 NICHD RO1.
 Role: co‐investigator.
 Total award: $2,900,000

-Administration/Education Roles: Dr. Hedstrom is the Associate Medical Director of the neonatal unit at Providence Regional Medical Center Everett.
-Her teaching includes medical students, residents, neonatology fellows, nurse practitioners and physician assistants at the University of Washington and Seattle Children’s Hospital as well as instructing providers in the community and abroad in neonatal care and resuscitation.
+Administration/Education Roles: Dr. Hedstrom is the Neonatal Medical Director of the special care nursery at St. Joesph’s Medical Center in Bellingham, WA as well as Wenatchee Valley Hospital.
+Her teaching includes medical students, residents, neonatology fellows, nurse practitioners and physician assistants at the Providence Everett, University of Washington, and Seattle Children’s neonatal units as well as instructing providers in the community and abroad in neonatal care and resuscitation.